0atman/noboilerplate/scripts/18-rusts-magic-macros.md

 Most articles about macros minimise their most powerful feature, compile-time code execution, and instead focus on their ability to DRY up your code, as if they were just metaprogramming or a way to save keystrokes.

 This is because most languages don't have a way to run arbiatry code at compile time.
+And those that do, limit this to just syntax rewriting.

 If you're used to staring at the shadows of metaprogramming flickering on the wall, you will have no concept of the world available to you outside of the cave.